 The seriousness and precision required for the thesis led him to seek balance by writing his mostly comic but partly philosophical first novel Extreme Music, self-published in late 2013, about a Romantically-minded violinist threatened by the powerful, physical, and dangerous compositions of one of his contemporaries.

 Michael’s interests include reading all sorts of books, listening to all (well almost all) kinds of music, and anything else that allows one to contemplate the passing of time.

-He is currently at work on his second novel, which will have nothing to do with music.
+He co-hosts the Adult Music podcast, on which he discusses recent classical and jazz album releases, and is currently at work on his second novel, which will have nothing to do with music.